winnipegpolicecauseharm/wpch-ghost-theme/README.md

 Created by @FarfamaH for [winnipegpolicecauseharm.org](https://winnipegpolicecauseharm.org).

+## Deploying the theme

+A push to the `production` branch will deploy the theme to the site.

 ## Preview deployment workflows

 For ease of review, a preview deployment is created for every pull request on this repository.
 It’s forked from the base Heroku application [`ghost-theme-sandbox`](https://ghost-theme-sandbox.herokuapp.com/) with an overridden theme from the content of the PR.
 When the preview workflow has completed, it adds a check with a link to the deployment.